-4) It should be worn under the dress.
+d.
+It should be worn under the dress.

-Entry into Security Events
+Entry into Events with High Security

 Entry into Key Installations

 8. Examples of key installations are the Istana, Parliament House, Government Buildings, Military Facilities, PUB, etc. Entry is subjected to security arrangement by the respective domain owners.

 9. Except for the Istana and Parliament House, kirpan meeting the security criteria would be allowed into installations under the purview of the Singapore Police Force (SPF).

 Carrying of Kirpan in Public Areas

 10. SPF officers can conduct physical checks on persons in a public place when there are grounds to do so.

 11. Should a kirpan be found, the SPF officers would consider if the person is a baptised Sikh and does the kirpan meet the security criteria.